sheepdotcom/geode-ui-tweaks/about.md

   - More info about tags
   - Popup:
     - More info about time released and updated
-    - More info about tags
-    - More Info about any kind of hyperlink on the popup
   - List:
     - Hover for full download count
 - Viewing and installing different versions of mods